 Retrieving contents for Portfolio!

 You worked hard, it is important that you get content from the show for your portfolio!
-If the show is on the official NYFW Calendar, you will find photos on these 2 sites in less than 24 hours Vogue Runway and WWD.
+If the show is on the official NYFW Calendar, you will find photos on these 2 sites in less than 24 hours Vogue Runway, WWD & The Impression.
 They have the best quality of work and it’s free.

 I hope you find all this information helpful.
 It was almost impossible for me to obtain this information when I first started out.
 I kinda just dived right in, hoped for the best and learned as I went.
 I know this is a long article but I felt like it was extremely important for me to be specific.
 I hope this can be your guide if your goal is to do NYFW one day!
 Please feel free to leave me a comment or questions.
 I would love to hear your feedback. follow me on Instagram! @vanmakeupartistry